mulesoft/mule/examples/errorhandler/README.txt

 +---------------------+
 | Running the example |
 +---------------------+
+You will need two shell windows in order to run this application.

-Simply use the shell script (Unix/Linux) or batch file (Windows) provided in this directory to run the example.
+In the first window, use the shell script (Unix/Linux) or batch file (Windows) provided in this directory to run the example.

 Alternatively, if you have added Mule to your executable path as recommended in INSTALL.txt, you can run the example from the command line as follows: